sean00002/QBiC-SELEX/README.md

 - **GPU**: Highly recommended (much faster for matrix operations in p-value and z-score computation)
 - **CPU**: Falls back to parallel CPU if GPU unavailable (do not recommend for large datasets)

-### Batch Processing for Multiple Models
+### Batch Processing for Multiple Models (Automatic)
 Users can provide a text file with one model path per line with `-m`, and the script will process all the models in the text file.
 If users want to process multiple models with statistics computation, they will also need to provide a text file with one covariance matrix path per line with `-c`.
-The model name must match the covariance matrix name, or match any of the covariance matrix names in the text file.
 - **CPU**: Single CPU by default (fast for most cases)
 - **GPU**: Highly recommended for statistics computation